3dcitydb/3dcitydb-docs/source/3dcitydb/schema/appearance.rst

 **SURFACE_DATA, TEX_IMAGE, APPEAR_TO_SURFACE_DATA**

 An appearance is composed of data for each surface geometry object.
-Information on the data types and its appearance are stored in table SURFACE_DATA.
+Information on the data types and its appearance are stored in the table SURFACE_DATA.

-IS_FRONT determines the side a surface data object applies to (IS_FRONT=1: front face IS_FRONT=0: back face of a surface data object).
+IS_FRONT determines the side a surface data object applies to (IS_FRONT=1: front face IS_FRONT=0: back face of the geometry).
 The OBJECTCLASS_ID column denotes if materials or textures are used for the specific object (values: *X3DMaterial*, *Texture* or *GeoreferencedTexture*).
 Materials are specified by the attributes